Koha backup is not only a technical task. It is the safety plan for your library system.

 |---|---|---|

-| Koha database | Stores bibliographic records, patrons, checkouts, holds, reports, notices, and settings | Very High |
+| Koha database | Stores bibliographic records, items, patrons, checkouts, holds, fines, reports, notices, and settings | Very high |

-| Koha configuration files | Stores instance settings, database credentials, ports, and paths | Very High |
+| Koha configuration files | Store instance settings, database credentials, ports, and paths | Very high |

 | Uploaded files | Needed if your Koha uses file uploads or attached documents | High |

-| OPAC customizations | Includes custom CSS, JavaScript, logos, and design settings | High |
+| OPAC customizations | Include custom CSS, JavaScript, logos, images, and theme settings | High |

-| Zebra indexes | Helps Koha search work quickly after restore | Medium |
+| Zebra indexes | Help Koha search work quickly after restore | Medium |

-| Cron job settings | Runs notices, indexing, cleanup, fines, and other background tasks | High |
+| Cron job settings | Run notices, indexing, cleanup, fines, and other background tasks | High |

-| Apache or web server config | Helps restore URLs, ports, and site access | Medium |
+| Apache or web server configuration | Helps restore URLs, ports, and site access | Medium |

-| Backup logs | Helps confirm whether backups completed successfully | Medium |
+| Backup logs | Help confirm that backups completed successfully | Medium |

 Koha Backup Methods Compared

-Beginners often ask which backup method is best.
-The answer depends on your installation type and goal.
-For modern Koha package installations, koha-dump is usually the best starting point because it is built for Koha.
+For modern package-based Koha installations, koha-dump is usually the best starting point because it is made for Koha instances.

 | Method | Best For | What It Backs Up | Beginner Rating |

-koha-dump | Full backup of one Koha instance | Database, configs, and optional uploaded files/indexes | Best default option |
+koha-dump | Full backup of one Koha instance | Database and Koha site/configuration files, with options for uploaded files and indexes | Best default option |

-koha-run-backups | Automated scheduled backups | Koha instance backups with retention settings | Best for production |
+koha-run-backups | Automated scheduled backups | Uses koha-dump and keeps backups for a selected number of days | Best for production |

 mysqldump | Database-only backup or manual migration | Koha database only | Useful but incomplete |

-| MARC export | Exporting catalog records only | Bibliographic, item, or authority records | Not a full backup |
+| MARC export | Catalog record preservation | Bibliographic, item, or authority records | Not a full backup |

 Before You Start: Beginner Safety Checklist

 Before running backup or restore commands, collect the basic details of your Koha system.
-This avoids common mistakes and makes recovery safer.

 | Item | Example |